KetanPatil-dev/CRUD_MERN-STACK/README.md

 implement restful api using MVC (Models Views Controllers).
 Just my first FULL STACK Project and have funnn.

 Implemented client(Frontend) using React.js, Bootstrap, and font awesome librabries.
+Implemented a feature to read user from Database , and also used axios, cors and react router dom.